Overview, Part 2

 - Do you refrain from taking an extended nap after your Sabbath meal?

-- Do you enjoy a few hours of family time outside every sabbath afternoon (weather permitting)?
+- Do you enjoy a few hours of family time outside every Sabbath afternoon (weather permitting)?

 - Do you have spiritual conversations with each family member during your Sabbath afternoon activities?

-Faith Elements
+Suggested Faith Elements

 1. Study the Bible in the morning every day.